maanisim/maanisim.github.io/_posts/2024-04-25-Optimizing-CodeBuild-with-Cached-Multi-Architecture-Docker-Images.md

 - For custom cache, it requires the parent directory of the cached directory to exist
 - Requires build to take longer than 5 minutes.

-AWS will only use the local cache when user has frequent builds back-to-back.
-It isn't typical for most users to do so.
+Based on the above details, AWS will only use the local cache when user has frequent builds back-to-back.
+Which isn't typical for most users to do so.

-However, there's a solution to this issue! use the ECR repositories as a cache store [simply add --cache-to and --cache-from](https://docs.docker.com/build/cache/backends/#command-syntax) and your build speeds will dractically increase, in my case it went from ~1min 31sec to ~33-39sec making a notable 60% speed difference for adding 2 flags.
+However, there's a solution to this! what if we use ECR repository to store cache insteadk [simply add --cache-to and --cache-from](https://docs.docker.com/build/cache/backends/#command-syntax) and your build speeds will dractically increase, in my case it went from ~1min 31sec to ~33-39sec making a notable 60% speed difference for adding 2 flags.